AynalemN/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 8. Simple delete by key - Write a function that deletes a key in a dictionary.
 9. Multiply by 2 - Write a function that returns a new dictionary with all values multiplied by 2
 10. Best score - Write a function that returns a key with the biggest integer value.
+11. Multiply by using map - Write a function that returns a list with all values multiplied by a number without using any loops.
+	* Returns a new list:
+	* Same length as `my_list`
+	* Each value should be multiplied by `number`